Three

 less sensitive to these stimuli, but the tastebuds and brain also

-when it is in fact the taster's sensitivities that undergo
+when it is in fact the taster's sensitivities and perceptions that undergo

-the most rapid and greatest degree of change. (see Taste:
+the swiftest and most dramatic change. (see Taste:

 A User's Manual)